-On October 8, the band released the full version of their sophomore LP Yard Sale.
-Uniquely, Yard Sale was released in two bite-sized chunks — Side A came out in April of 2021, with the full album releasing together this month.
+In 2021, the band released the full version of their sophomore LP Yard Sale.
+Uniquely, Yard Sale was released in two bite-sized chunks — Side A came out in April of 2021, with the full album releasing in October.
 Fans of their debut First Place will find even more to love in this album, as the band has simply fine-tuned their evocative, soulful sound to write the best songs they’ve ever written.
-Currently on a coast-to-coast headlining tour to support Yard Sale, we called Joseph, John, and Alec to chat with them about their past year, tour stories, and the comfort they found in making Yard Sale:
+While on a coast-to-coast headlining tour to support Yard Sale, we called Joseph, John, and Alec to chat with them about their past year, tour stories, and the comfort they found in making Yard Sale:

 First thing’s first: how’s the tour been going?
 It’s been so cool to see the growth in the crowds and rooms as y’all have gotten more popular.